Frequently Asked Questions

 Why do we need so much safety equipment compared to other events?

 The start of this challenge is nearly at the source of the River Trent.
-This means that it is very narrow and shallow in sections with trees and narrow bridges that at this time of the year can cause debris or hazards that could part you from your board and snag on traditional ankle leashes.
+This means that it is very narrow and shallow in sections with trees and narrow bridges that at this time of the year can cause debris or hazards that could part you from your board.
 There are also several snagging hazards for fins which can cause a board to suddenly stop and buoyancy aids can give a certain degree of impact protection (although this is not what many are designed for).

 Whilst the safety team will be doing every possible to monitor conditions and manage the course appropriately we cannot monitor all of the 100km.
-Therefore pfds, quick release leashes and basic rescue equipment essential.
+Therefore pfds and basic rescue equipment essential.

 We also would not gain permission to run the challenge from the Canal and River Trust if this was not in place.